Suffix (name): United States

 The suffix III is used after either Jr. or II and, like subsequent numeric suffixes, does not need to be restricted to one family line.
 For example, if Randall and Patrick Dudley are brothers and if Randall has a son before Patrick, he may call his son Patrick II.
-If Patrick now has a son, his son is Patrick Jr. (or Patrick III; alternatively, Patrick II if Randall didn't have a son named Patrick II).
+If Patrick now has a son, his son is Patrick Jr. (or Patrick III; alternatively, Patrick II if Randall did not have a son named Patrick II).
 As time passes, the III suffix goes to the son of either Patrick Jr. or Patrick II, whoever is first to have a son named Patrick.
 This is one way it is possible and correct for a Junior to father a IV.
 Another example involves President Ulysses S. Grant and his sons Frederick, Ulysses Jr., and Jesse.
 When Frederick's son Ulysses was born in 1881, Ulysses Jr. did not yet have a son named after himself.
 Therefore, Frederick's son was Ulysses III.
 Ulysses Jr.'s son, born afterwards in 1893, was Ulysses IV.
 Jesse's son Chapman was the father of Ulysses V, as neither Ulysses III nor Ulysses IV had sons named for themselves.

 There is no hard-and-fast rule over what happens to suffixes when the most senior of the name dies.
 Etiquette expert and humorist Judith Martin, for example, believes they should all move up (as Sr. and subsequent suffixes can be redistributed), but most agree that this is up to the individual families.

 There are instances of daughters being named after their mothers and also using the suffix Jr. (such as Anna Eleanor Roosevelt Jr., Winifred Sackville Stoner Jr., and Carolina Herrera Jr.) or after their grandmothers or aunts with the suffix II, but this is not common.
 Usually, the namesake is given a different middle name and so would not need a suffix for differentiation.
 Furthermore, once the woman marries, she would most commonly take the surname of her husband and thus do away with the generational suffix.
 The title Jr. is sometimes used in legal documents, particularly those pertaining to wills and estates, to distinguish among female family members of the same name.

-A wife who uses the title Mrs. would also use her husband's full name, including the suffix.
-In less formal situations, the suffix may be omitted: Mrs. Lon Chaney Jr. on a wedding invitation but Mrs. L. Chaney or simply Shannon Chaney for a friendly note.
-Widows are entitled to retain their late husband's full names and suffixes, but divorcées may not continue to style themselves with a former husband's full name and suffix even if they retain the surname.
+A wife who uses the title Mrs. often would also use her husband's full name, including the suffix.
+In less formal situations, the suffix may be omitted: Mrs. Lon Chaney Jr. on a wedding invitation put Mrs. L. Chaney or simply Shannon Chaney for a friendly note.
+Widows are conventionally entitled to retain their late husband's full names and suffixes, but divorcées do not continue to style themselves with a former husband's full name and suffix even if they retain the surname.